olga-od-ua/hello_ireland/README.md

     - CSS 3 was used to style the elements and create a more visually appealing website.

 4. [Javascript](https://www.javascript.com/)
-    - Javascript was used to to extend functionality of Django framework features and create other interactive facets.
+    - Javascript was used to extend the functionality of Django framework features and create other interactive facets.

 5. [Jquery](https://jquery.com/)
-    - Jquery, same as JavaScript, was used to to extend functionality of Django framework features and create other short-hand interactive facets.
+    - Jquery, same as JavaScript, was used to extend the functionality of Django framework features and create other short-hand interactive facets.

 6. [Bootstrap 4.4.1](https://getbootstrap.com/docs/)
     - Bootstrap was used for quick and easy style and layout solutions.